 We’re honoring great educators in local communities; supporting teaching and leadership that delivers better outcomes for students; and supporting innovative public-private partnerships to improve teaching practice in classrooms around the world.
-We also share with educators perspectives with potential to improve their own schools and better student outcomes.
+We also share educators own perspectives so that teachers everywhere have the potential to improve their own schools and better student outcomes

-One of our favorite initiatives is our most direct: we help celebrate and honor inspiring “teachers of the year” who are recognized in programs coordinated by both the Council of Chief State School Officers (CCSSO) and the National Education Association (NEA) .
+One of our favorite initiatives is our most direct: In recent years, we’ve help celebrate and honor inspiring “teachers of the year” who are recognized in programs coordinated by both the Council of Chief State School Officers (CCSSO) and the National Education Association (NEA).
 Working directly with these teachers and making their stories about the teaching profession widely available encourages educators everywhere.

 Listening to students is just as important.
 That’s why we proudly support My Voice and the lifework of Dr. Russell Quaglia.
 My Voice gathers student perceptions of both their school experience and their relationships with school staff and parents.
 Through a research-survey developed over 25 years at the Quaglia Institute for Student Aspirations, My Voice makes school better by engaging students directly in measuring their sense of self-worth, active engagement and purpose.
 Through analysis and supporting professional development, this ‘student voice’ helps school leaders to better understand the judgments and concerns of the students they serve.